-Fusion energy – which is produced by fusing together light atoms, such as hydrogen, at extremely high temperatures and pressures – will today be the subject of an international conference in Astana, Kazakhstan.
-The European Fusion Forum brings together academic researchers and representatives of governments and the European Commission to discuss developments in fusion as a potential source of sustainable energy.
-This EU Energy Day event is happening as part of EXPO 2017, a global conference on the energy of the future.
+Fusion energy – which is produced by fusing together light atoms, such as hydrogen, at extremely high temperatures and pressures – was the subject of an international conference in Astana, Kazakhstan on 25 July 2017.
+The European Fusion Forum brought together academic researchers and representatives of governments and the European Commission to discuss developments in fusion as a potential source of sustainable energy.
+This EU Energy Day event was happening as part of EXPO 2017, a global conference on the energy of the future.

-On the agenda today will be the ITER project, an international effort with contributions from several EU countries and EURATOM to build a facility for testing the possibility of generating sustainable energy from fusion.
-Participants will also discuss scientific research currently being carried out in several different countries as well as the EUROfusion programme, a European consortium that is working to make fusion energy a reality.
+On the agenda was the ITER project, an international effort with contributions from several EU countries and EURATOM to build a facility for testing the possibility of generating sustainable energy from fusion.
+Participants also discussed scientific research currently being carried out in several different countries as well as the EUROfusion programme, a European consortium that is working to make fusion energy a reality.
 EUROfusion follows the European 'Roadmap to fusion electricity' published in 2012, which presents the challenges and opportunities that lie ahead in developing fusion as a potential source of abundant, clean and low carbon energy.